olvlvl/com.olvlvl.www/_articles/20151029-constants-array-keys.md

 That's a little more work, but I'm confident that these keys exists and now it would be child's play to search for route definition identifiers.

+## tl;dr

+Define constants to use as array keys, and group them in classes/interfaces relevant to their purpose.